fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

 ### Optional open lab and TAs

-There is an optional lab on Fridays from 10:00 am to 4:00 pm in BARNAR 254.
+There is an optional lab on Fridays from 12:00 to 16:00 pm in ROBERT 111.
-*Note that there is no lab during the first week of classes (Friday, January 19th)!* However, after this week, even when no lab is due, there will still be TAs in the lab to help you.
+*Note that there is no lab during the first week of classes (Friday, August 23rd)!* However, after this week, even when no lab is due, there will still be TAs in the lab to help you.

 ### Instructor office hours

 My office hours are 9:00am-9:50am on Mondays, Wednesdays and Fridays in the Barnard 352.
-You can also contact me on Slack to set up a different meeting time, and join the slack by [the link](), or drop by my office (Barnard 352) if my door is open.
+You can also contact me on Slack to set up a different meeting time, and join the slack by [the link](https://join.slack.com/t/montana-izi8174/shared_invite/zt-2oyzs4ewy-5yrdf~RtrHUR6FVjKEcF~w), or drop by my office (Barnard 352) if my door is open.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

 ### SmartyCats